Introduced in Underworld

 Olga and Grushenka

-- Black Bra and Panties: Grushenka, during her screen time.
+- Black Bra and Panties: Grushenka wears black underwear during her screen time.

-- Combat Stilettos: Their wearing platform heels while they fight Selene.
+- Combat Stilettos: They wear platform heels while they fight Selene.

 - Full-Frontal Assault: Olga fights Selene wearing just a partially opened robe.